 Most are in affordable locations and many have hosted legendary acts, from Harry Houdini to Michael Jackson and beyond.

 If you are a fan of parades and early winter holidays, the annual America’s Thanksgiving Parade is on par with those televised on national TV prior to the annual Thanksgiving Day feasts and football events, and is one of the best holiday events in Metro Detroit!

 The Detroit Lions is the NFL team that has hosted the holiday game for many decades.
 The Lions still host an annual holiday game at Ford Field in downtown Detroit.
 The holiday parade and game make for a terrific day of fun.

 Detroit has many great venues to learn about history and culture.
 The Detroit Institute of Arts provides a museum, arthouse film theater, and live performances on occasion.
 It is a family-friendly venue that offers discounted admission for local residents but still is affordable for visitors.

 You can view a variety of art from many prominent and lesser-known artists.
 The Detroit Institute of Arts hosts one of the nation’s largest collections of art and offers tours and interactive games and events.
-You even can enjoy dining and shopping at Kresge Court and use the Wi-fi to share your selfies and great pictures with your friends and family.
+You even can enjoy dining and shopping in downtown Detroit at Kresge Court and use the Wi-fi to share your selfies and great pictures with your friends and family.